 Nowhere is that more evident than Nostrana, a romantic Italian restaurant that packs them in every day but Sunday for flavorful wood-fired pizzas, rich pasta dishes and expertly mixed cocktails.
 James Beard Award nominee Cathy Whims’ timeless recipes mix in regional ingredients, like Dungeness crab bruschetta and pancetta-wrapped goat from local farms.

 Chef Katy Millard of Coquine draws on her experience at five Michelin-starred French restaurants to craft spectacular seasonal plates, such as black futsu squash or brioche shrimp toast.
-At Accanto, diners can soak up the more casual bar scene, noshing on everything from house-marinated olives to potato gnocchi seasoned with mint.
-Wash it down with their lemony summer sidecar cocktail.

 Fun for all